smsglobal/smsglobal-php/README.md

 **Cancel OTP**

 The OTP request can be cancelled if an OTP is not expired and verified yet.
 It can be done by either using `requestId` or `destination number`.
-Followings are examples of each method:
+The followings are examples of each method:

 ```php